nordic-rse/nordic-rse.github.io/conference/submissions.md

 would be glad to have hybrid online/in person events proposed).

-### Timeline and process
+### Timeline

 - Abstract submission deadline: **Tuesday 15th September 2020**
-- Decisions sent to abstract authors: **Friday 15th October 2020**
+- Decisions sent to abstract authors: **Thursday 15th October 2020**
 - Conference: **1st-2nd December 2020**

 Here you can browse [the full timeline](/conference/timeline/).

+### Abstract submission and review

+By submitting an abstract to the workshop you'll have the opportunity to get constructive feedback on your submission from up to three experienced [program committee](/conference/team/) members who are all RSEs or academics/researchers.

 Submissions should consist of ~150 word abstract for shorter talks, and ~250 words for longer talks.

-The submissions will be reviewed by the [program committee](/conference/team/).
-The identities of submitters will not be revealed to the reviewers during review, but also the identities of reviewers are not revealed.
-The person or persons who anonymize the identities of submitters and reviewers will not take part in the review itself.

 <div class="alert alert-dismissible alert-warning">
   <p>